Fusion Fuel Debt

 Fusion Fuel Corporate Bonds Issued

-At this time, Fusion Fuel's Net Debt is very stable compared to the past year.
+At this time, Fusion Fuel's Short and Long Term Debt Total is very stable compared to the past year.

 Understaning Fusion Fuel Use of Financial Leverage